-Printables business is a type of digital business that allows a person who has graphic design skills to sell monetize his products.
+Printables business is a type of digital business that allows a person who has graphic design skills to sell and monetize his products.

 It is a business which I will recommend to any stay at home mom who wishes to build a home business.